trispera/planetary/README.md

 **Note:** Replace `mypassword` with a secure password of your choice.

 The database schema will be automatically set up by a post-install Helm hook that runs after the chart is deployed.
 The migration job waits for the database to be ready (up to 10 minutes) and then runs the necessary migrations.

+### Deployment on Rahti (OKD)

+When deploying on Rahti, it is important to have the value `tasks.namespace` as the same namespace where you plan to deploy planetary.

+On [Rahti](https://rahti.csc.fi), new namespaces cannot be deployed on the fly for the tasks.

 ### Verifying the Deployment